quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_software_setup_instructions.md

 ![Development Structure](https://github.com/quanser/ACC-Competition-2025/blob/stage2/Software_Guides/Pictures/software_architecture_stage2.png)

+Use the following steps to run the ROS2 nodes ON THE NATIVE INSTALLATION OF ROS2.
+Keep in mind that the qcar2 nodes are meant to be run on the native OS, which is separate from the Isaac-ros container.
+You will not touch the qcar2 nodes, but will communicate with them from the Isaac Ros container.

-Use the following steps to run the ROS2 nodes for the first time.
-Once you have done this once, you won't need to do the steps involving building the nodes again.
+ Once you have done this, you won't need to do the steps involving building the nodes again.

-1. Source ROS2 Humble:
+1. Open a terminal and source ROS2 Humble in the native OS:

     ```bash
     source /opt/ros/humble/setup.bash